What Happens If I Don’t Have a Will?

 In Many Cases, You will Still Have to Go to Probate

 If there are any debts of the estate or the estate otherwise requires an administration, you will have to go through a probate process that will be more cumbersome and expensive since there is no will to identify who will be the executor or the persons entitled to the estate.
 The first step will be to seek a determination of heirship—a process by which heirs of the estate of the estate are identified and what share they may be entitled to.
 Once they are identified, then they must be notified of the proceeding.
 Once that step is completed, the estate will be distributed via either an independent or a dependent administration.
-If a dependent administration is necessary, the court will supervise the entire process at a much higher degree than would be the case if there was a will.
-Together, these requirements mean that the process will take longer and cost more money, even though the process may otherwise be relatively straightforward.
+When a dependent administration is required, the court supervises every step, increasing time and cost.
+Having a valid Will helps you avoid these delays and gives you control over who will handle your estate.

 Contact J Nichols Law, PLLC If You Need a Will